Enabling Distributed Tracing

 You can disable distributed tracing for an event broker service.
 Doing so releases the distributed tracing license so another event broker service can use it.
 It also releases the collector, removing the telemetry profile you created for the event broker service.
 It does not affect the tracing destination.

-3. Scroll to Distributed Tracing and click Disable.
+6. On the Distributed Tracing tile, click Disable.

 A message appears indicating that the license is being redeployed.
 When the disable operation is complete, an Enable button appears.

-Using the Solace CLI to Enable Distributed Tracing for an Event Broker Service
+Using the Solace Event Broker CLI to Enable Distributed Tracing for an Event Broker Service

-You can configure and enable distributed tracing for event broker services using the Solace CLI if you have it enabled.
-For details see Enabling the Solace CLI for Event Broker Services in PubSub+ Cloud.
+You can configure and enable distributed tracing for event broker services using the Solace Event Broker CLI if you have it enabled.
+For details see Enabling the Solace Event Broker CLI for Event Broker Services.

 To get started, you must log in to the CLI using a terminal like PuTTY and provide the following commands: